Language-Research-Technology/ya-ldaca-website/content/news/posts/persistent-identifiers/index.md

 As far as we can see in the literature, the term {{< glossary_link display="PID" id="pid" >}} is closely tied to the rise of the internet and digital information management in the 1990s.
 This makes sense as PIDs are meant to operate in the context of the web environment.
 The qualifier “persistent” refers to the need to mitigate effects of the transient nature of online content, where websites and digital resources can disappear, change or become inaccessible over time (Chapekis et al. 2024).

 PIDs are a critical part of scholarly communication, especially online where the volume of data is increasing every minute.
 Research outcomes and resources have to be shared appropriately, therefore, data {{< glossary_link display="objects" id="object" >}} and entities need to be unambiguously identifiable and reliably findable, and the connections between them made evident.
 PIDs are fundamental to fulfilling these requirements.
-The Australian Research Data Commons’s [Australian National PID Strategy 2024](https://pidroadmap.ardc.edu.au/pids/) provides an excellent summary of how PIDs contribute to strengthening the digital infrastructure ecosystem and to driving research innovation in Australia.
+The Australian Research Data Commons's [Australian National PID Strategy 2024](https://pidroadmap.ardc.edu.au/pids/) provides an excellent summary of how PIDs contribute to strengthening the digital infrastructure ecosystem and to driving research innovation in Australia.

 A strategy used by some PID systems (e.g. the {{< glossary_link display="DOI" id="doi" >}} system) to sustain persistence is separating how the object is identified from where the object is located.
 The identification component consists of a globally unique identifier; a typical convention is as a series of numbers, letters and special characters.
 This identifier is optimised on the web by being actionable, that is, it can be formatted as a locator, e.g. a URL, that points to information or {{< glossary_link display="metadata" id="metadata" >}} about the object (also referred to as the _reference_ to the object).
 Based on this strategy, an identifier is considered persistent when it consistently _resolves_ over a reasonably long period to the webpage containing information or metadata about the object, including information about the location of the object.